Da-ladder/OCRWebsite/README.md

-# OCRWebsite
+# Club Website
-This is a test repo </br>
-Explore the file structure!
+Main Branch that can be launched using linux </br>